sergiofgonzalez/nodejs-in-action/chapter19-aws/06-aws-security-iam-sg-vpcs/README.md

 A user can authenticate using either a user name and password (*AWS Management console*), or through some access keys (*AWS CLI*).

-As the *root user* has total control over your account, is highly encouraged that you create *IAM users* to comply with the *Principle of Least Privilege*.
+As the *root user* has total control over your account, is highly encouraged that you create and use *IAM users* other than the *root user* to comply with the *Principle of Least Privilege*.
 Thus:
 + each person access your account will have their unique username and credentials.
 + you can grant each individual the exact permission set they require.